turecross321/SoundShapesServer/docs/index.md

 #

 ### Note: `actors` can have multiple User Ids, seperated by commas.
-So an actors query can, for example, be `actors=5503f74b-2620-4103-a892-dcbd99435645,01fb1e88-507c-44a5-a99f-16b6cca2eccd` which would only return events that those two users did.
+So an `actors` query can, for example, be `actors=5503f74b-2620-4103-a892-dcbd99435645,01fb1e88-507c-44a5-a99f-16b6cca2eccd` which would only return events that those two users did.

 #

 ### Note: `eventTypes` can have multiple values at the same time, seperated by commas.
-So a eventType query can, for example, be `eventTypes=0,1` which would return only `Publish` and `Like` events.
+So an `eventType` query can, for example, be `eventTypes=0,1` which would return only `Publish` and `Like` events.

 #